JEFFERSON AIRPLANE

 Bill Graham began booking the 'Plane more frequently at the Fillmore.
 Second single "Blues From an Airplane" also stiffed.
 Spence skipped out about this time (he had an agenda).
 Matthew Katz approached New York-born Spencer Dryden, who'd grown up in L.A. and was drumming for The Ashes (later known as The Peanut Butter Conspiracy), and offered an audition, which he passed, making him the new JA drummer.
 Spence, ready to hang up his sticks and go back to guitar anyway, formed Moby Grape, securing a deal with Columbia several months later.
 The band's debut album was ready by the following summer, in time to compete (unsuccessfully) with the Airplane's belated breakthrough and a few other avant-garde rock albums including a blockbuster next-level effort by Liverpool's world-leading rock act.

-About the time Spence split, Signe Anderson (whose standout number from Takes Off, "Chauffeur Blues," had first been recorded by Memphis Minnie in '41 or Okeh) became a mom...a development designed to cause complications.
+About the time Spence split, Signe Anderson (whose standout number from Takes Off, "Chauffeur Blues," had first been recorded by Memphis Minnie in '41 on Okeh) became a mom...a development designed to cause complications.
 Then the band fired Katz for reasons unrevealed (though it's no secret he was a control freak).
 Marty's trusted pal Bill Thompson stepped in temporarily; promoter Bill Graham was manager for a year or so before Thompson assumed the role permanently.
 Signe voluntarily quit in October '66; trying to raise a child and simultaneously perform in a rock group has been cited as a reason.
 If anyone mourned her leaving, they forgot about it when her replacement came on board.
 The Great Society was in splinters by that time, just a year after forming.
 Balin had already asked Grace to consider joining the Airplane should Signe leave.
-The deal as sealed the day after Anderson's departure.
+The deal was sealed the day after Anderson's departure.

 In January 1967, Golden Gate Park hosted a "Human Be-In" (Quicksilver Messenger Service, Joplin's Big Brother and the Holding Company, the Dead, the Airplane and other bands supplied the entertainment while Timothy Leary coined his famous phrase: "Turn on, tune in, drop out!") and the word got out that San Fran was where it was happening, man.
 LSD had just been made illegal...so of course most of the crowd "dropped" some that day.
 The event received national attention, followed by a cross-country pilgrimage of sorts to the City by the Bay.
 The Airplane's sophomore album Surrealistic Pillow was released in February, marking Grace's freshman season with the band.
 A breezier, poppier tune, "My Best Friend" (written by Skip Spence and featuring Balin's lead vocal), put them on the national charts...but only for a moment.

 Within a few months Jefferson Airplane would be positioned, by way of a rapid series of perception-bending occurrences, as the most psychedelic of all bands, despite the softer-than-the-first-LP vibe of Surrealistic Pillow.
 In April, the album's not-so-mellow second single hit the charts.
 Was it a straight-ahead love song...or a forceful inquiry about what really matters when '...all the joy within you dies...'?
 "Somebody to Love," JA's version of Darby Slick's Great Society song, hit the top ten in June, as did Scott McKenzie's enticing "San Francisco (Be Sure to Wear Some Flowers in Your Hair)," and the "Summer of Love" approached its apex ('cause really it started back in January with the "Be-In").
 The Beatles' Sgt.
-Pepper's Lonely Hearts Club Band topped the album chart from July to October, The Doors' "Light My Fire" hit number one and Eric Burdon and the Animals took a more descriptive tack than McKenzie with their endorsement of the scene, "San Franciscan Nights."
+Pepper's Lonely Hearts Club Band topped the album chart from July to October, The Doors' single "Light My Fire" hit number one and Eric Burdon and the Animals took a more descriptive tack than McKenzie with their endorsement of the scene, "San Franciscan Nights."
 The corner of Haight and Ashbury was the place to be for peace, love, rock and roll and getting high.

 For many, the theme song of the summer was "White Rabbit," penned by Grace and previously recorded by the Great Society, with lyrics inspired by, but not taken verbatim, from Lewis Carroll's 1865 novel Alice's Adventures in Wonderland and its 1871 sequel Through the Looking-Glass and What Alice Found There ('...men on the chessboard!'), making it easier than ever to interpret Carroll's writings as an invitation, or excuse, to imbibe (like that 'hookah-smoking caterpillar').
 Much-talked-about with its climactic non-Wonderland line 'Feed your head!,' the single went top ten in August.
 Parts of Pillow featured the Grateful Dead's main man Jerry Garcia on guitar; "Today" is a prime example, an album-only track that received a great deal of airplay.
 Acoustic instrumental "Embryonic Journey" is lead guitarist Kaukonen's best-known work.